Most prioritization process are missing one or more steps or criteria. Here we detail the criteria and prioritization process required for results

 Banking benefits from projects should be a ‘no-brainer’ – yet it seems to be a big problem.
 Indeed, fewer than one-third of organizations worldwide even attempt to measure the benefits from their project investments.
 And those that do, tend to adopt approaches that decrease rather than increase the value of their benefits…

 Strategies define what your business does, the markets it is in and the initiatives/projects it undertakes.
 Even if you do not have a written-down, formally articulated strategy document, your business still has a strategy.
+And your strategy should be driven by outcomes.

 Investing the capital of a business to achieve the returns is crucially important.
 Only the top 5% of organizations can and consistently do, deliver their strategy and major programs effectively and reap the results.